Antonio-Savio/sushi-restaurant/README.md

 - Modal for each menu item to select quantity of sushi units to order.
 - Map marker from Google API available in the About section.
 - Adapt layout through different screen sizes.
+- Persist menu status (open/closed) in the mobile version.

 ## Used Tools ⚙️
 - React JS: An open-source JavaScript library for building user interfaces (UI) for web applications, known for its efficiency and component-based development paradigm.